Page updated 11th January 2018

-After the construction of the Lower Market and loss of the top of Butchers Row, in the 1830s, Milk Street led to Guinea Street, which formed the top of a T. In the small square formed at the junction of Milk Street and George Street, in the 1905 map, was placed a stone obelisk that served as a drinking fountain; it replaced the old public water supply that was positioned in South Street, in front of the College of Vicars Annuellers.
+After the construction of the Lower Market and loss of the top of Butchers Row, in the 1830s, Milk Street led to Guinea Street, which formed the top of a T. In the small square formed at the junction of Milk Street and George Street, in the 1905 map, was placed a stone obelisk that served as a water conduit; it replaced the old public water supply that was positioned in South Street, in front of the College of Vicars Annuellers.
 Here, locals would line up with their buckets, jugs and pans, as water, from St Sidwells would trickle from the spout.

 This extract from a street directory gives an indication of the businesses in Milk Street during 1897:

 2 Devon & Exeter Loan & Discount Offices (James Jones, Manager)

 6 Fey Miss Ann, dining rooms

 Exeter Working Men's Society, W. S. Ford, hon. sec